defndaines/meiro/README.md

 ### Recursive Backtracker

+Recursive Backtracker uses a random-walk algorithm.
+When it encounters a dead end, it backtracks to the last unvisited cell and resumes the random walk from that position.
+It completes when it backtracks to the starting cell.
+Resulting mazes have long, twisty passages and fewer dead ends.
+It should be faster than hunt-and-kill, but has to maintain the stack of all visited cells.

-To generate a random-walk maze biased to last unvisited cell on the path using the Recursive Backtracker:
+To generate a random-walk maze biased to the last unvisited cell on the path using Recursive Backtracker:
 ```clojure
 (require '[meiro.backtracker :as b])
 (png/render (b/create (m/init 8 25)))